atlassian/smith/README.md

 * Graph of dependencies is defined explicitly.
 * It uses polling and blocks while waiting for the resource to become READY.
-* The goal of Smith is to manage instances of CRs.
-App Controller cannot manage them as of this writing.
+* The goal of Smith is to manage Custom Resources and Service Catalog objects.
+App Controller cannot manage them as of this writing (?).

 ### On [Helm](https://helm.sh/)
 Helm is a package manager for Kubernetes.
-Smith operates on a lower level, even though it can be used by a human, that is not the main usecase.
+Smith operates on a lower level, even though it can be used by a human, that is not the main use case.
 Smith is built to be used as a foundation component with human-friendly tooling built on top of it.
 E.g. Helm could probably use Smith under the covers to manipulate Kubernetes API objects.
-Another usecase is a PaaS that delegates (some) object manipulations to Smith.
+Another use case is a PaaS that delegates (some) object manipulations to Smith.

 ## Requirements